 Settings

 The light-emitting status of the DUT should be set after the whole measurement system is mounted.
 For different measurment item, the light status maybe different.
 For example, when measuring the luminous intensity versus angle, it’s maybe necessary to set the DUT exhibit a fixed light.
-Of course, it is not ruled out that some laboratories perform the measurment in the flashing light state in which case an apporiate charater needs to be selected for the DUT.
+Of course, it is not ruled out that some laboratories perform the measurment in the flashing light state in which case an appropriate character needs to be selected for the DUT.

 Note: